 hunters daily.
 Unguided hunters

 drive themselves.
-Your room and restaurant meals are not
+Motel and restaurant meals are not

-heat in the sleeping quarters and easy to
+heat in the sleeping quarters and kitchen and

 prepare meals.
 Call before the

-hunt to verify that conditions are not too
+hunt to verify that conditions are suitable to camp.
+Bring

-Early fall may have frosty nights but the days
+Early fall will have frosty nights but the days

-often warm up to 50 or 70 degrees.
+often warm up to 50 to 70 degrees.
 Late fall and

 winter temps often range from 0 to 50 degrees